 In 1989, Gary Dotson became the first person in the United States to be exonerated of a crime as the result of DNA testing, after spending 12 years in an Illinois prison for a rape he did not commit.
 Dotson’s exoneration was the tip of the iceberg.
-To date, 311 innocent prisoners have been exonerated as a result of DNA testing, including some who spent time on death row.
-These 311 exonerees came from 36 different states and served an average of 12 years each – and more than 3000 years combined – in prison.
+To date, 317 innocent prisoners have been exonerated as a result of DNA testing, including some who spent time on death row.
+These 317 exonerees came from 38 different states (and Washington D.C.), and served an average of 13.6 years each – and more than 3,000 years combined – in prison.
 In more than half of these cases, the biological evidence that resulted in exoneration also led to identification of the actual perpetrator.
 DNA evidence has established without any doubt that our criminal justice system can make mistakes, causing an innocent person to be convicted and imprisoned while the true perpetrator remains free.

 DNA exonerations have also raised important questions about the accuracy and fairness of our criminal justice system: (click on each link to learn more about some of the causes behind wrongful convictions)

 - Eyewitnesses (even crime victims) often get it wrong.

 - Innocent people will confess to things they did not do.

 - People with something to gain will lie at trial.

 - Police and prosecutors will cut corners to win a conviction.

 - Defense attorneys do not always fight for their clients.